zyanmunjal/Data_Analytics/README.md

 # Imarticus Virtual Internship Program 2025 🚀

-Welcome to the documentation of my journey through the **Imarticus Virtual Internship Program - 2025 Edition**!
+Welcome to the documentation of my journey through the **Imarticus Virtual Internship Program – 2025 Edition**!

-This repository showcases the key learnings, hands-on projects, and skill-building tasks I completed over the course of the internship.
+This repository showcases my key learnings, hands-on projects, and data-driven solutions built during this internship — combining SQL, Python, EDA, and real-world case studies.

 ---

 ## 🧠 What I Learned

-Over the span of this internship, I’ve explored and deepened my knowledge in:
+Over the span of this internship, I’ve explored and strengthened my skills in:

-- **SQL** – Built and queried databases using `CREATE`, `INSERT`, `SELECT`, `JOIN`, and more.
+- **SQL** – Built and queried databases using `CREATE`, `INSERT`, `SELECT`, `JOIN`, `GROUP BY`, and more.
-- **Exploratory Data Analysis (EDA)** using Python (Pandas, Matplotlib, Seaborn)
+- **Exploratory Data Analysis (EDA)** using Python (`pandas`, `matplotlib`, `seaborn`)
-- **Data Cleaning** and preparation techniques
+- **Data cleaning and preprocessing** for meaningful insights
-- **Professional & Personal Branding**
+- **Business Communication** & **Personal Branding** for the corporate world
-- Real-world business problem-solving through a structured, industry-oriented curriculum.
+- **Real-world analytics problem-solving** using structured, industry-focused datasets

 ---

 ## ✅ Projects Completed

-1. **MySQL Database Project**
+### 📊 1.
+MySQL Database Project
-   Designed and populated relational tables, explored joins, aggregations, and complex queries.
+Designed and populated relational tables from scratch.

-2. **EDA with Python** (In Progress)
-   Currently performing data cleaning and visualization on real-world datasets.
+Executed queries to extract insights using **joins, aggregations**, and **conditional filters**.

+### 🧪 2.
+Student Alcohol Consumption Analysis (ML + EDA Project)
+Analyzed multivariate relationships between student behavior, academics, and alcohol consumption.
+Performed data cleaning, visualization, and built ML models to classify alcohol risk levels with high accuracy.

 ---

-## 🙏 Gratitude

-Big thanks to the **Imarticus Learning team** and our incredible mentors for the continuous guidance and support.
----

 ## 💼 Skills Sharpened

-- Python (Pandas, NumPy, Matplotlib)
+- Python (`pandas`, `numpy`, `matplotlib`, `seaborn`, `sklearn`)
-- SQL for Data Analysis
+- SQL for data analysis
-- Business Communication & Branding
+- Business communication & branding
-- Data Interpretation and Insights
 - Git & GitHub for version control
+- Team collaboration on real-world projects

 ---